CSCfi/csc-user-guide/docs/accounts/how-to-add-members-to-project.md

 There are two ways to add users to a project.
 You can either add them directly or give them an invitation link.
-Users are added automatically to projects, but they need to [select services](how-to-add-service-access-for-project.md) that they want to use with their account.
+Users are added automatically to projects, but they need to [select services](how-to-add-service-access-for-project.md) they want to use with their account.

 ## Adding members directly